MARCH 26 - Malaysia, a country with about 26 million

 In any advanced nation, the setting up of a medical school

-and is not done on an ad hoc
+requires a lot of planning and is not done on an ad hoc

 basis.
 Planning must include where to source for

-; where to build new or
+experienced and qualified teachers; where to build new or

-source for existing teaching hospitals
+source for existing teaching hospitals, which are big

 enough for the placement of these medical students to do